Home

 • Top 5 Caught % – 7 seasons ( Led the league 2 times with 1 runner up )

-• Career 44% caught stealing
+• Career 44% caught stealing-11th all-time

 • led the league in COMPLETE games caught in the 1970’s 3 times (Fisk 2, Bench 0)